rancher/opni/enhancements/aiops/20230120-Identify-metrics-that-match-known-anomaly-chart-patterns.md

 * Reduce economic loss.

 ## Impact:
 * No direct impact to existing system in terms of performance.
-However, initially this feature will only be deployed in `reactive mode` -- it's only triggered when an alert is fired or when user manually click a button.
+However, initially this feature will only be deployed in `reactive mode` -- it's only triggered when an alert is fired or when a user clicks a button that invokes it.
 If this new feature is deployed in a `proactive mode`(which means it runs periodically) in the future, then it might require more resources as it would have to continuously compute for all metrics.

 ## Implementation details:
 ![Flow chart](https://user-images.githubusercontent.com/4568163/220794014-5e4b70d2-94f5-451d-9e68-f5b27e1e2a24.png)